 Apart from shows and fights, also capital punishments were carried out in the Colosseum, and apparently so brutal and humiliating, supposedly to work as a deterrent for future crimes, that many prisoners preferred to commit suicide prior to the execution.
 Sadly, public executions were common to many civilizations, even in much more recent times.
 On the other hand, while common knowledge might suggest that in the Colosseum early Christians were martyred, probably due to Hollywood movies such as Quo Vadis, there is no historical record to prove this.

 I love the Colosseum, I never get tired of watching it.
-When I pass by, I like to stop for a minute, paradoxically it conveys a sense of tranquility.
+When I pass by, I like to stop for a minute, paradoxically it conveys a sense of tranquillity.

 Thinking about the horrors that actually happened inside makes me cringe, but at the same time the thought of walking around the extended ruins of Rome’s historic center, where today’s buildings rest right on top of the ancient city, the same roads where names such as Julius Caesar, Octavianus Augustus, Vespasiano walked through some 2,000 years ago, never fails to give me the willies.